ding-lab/hotspot3d/README.md

 	cpanm HotSpot3D-#.#.tar.gz

-	Installations under some organizations may use an internal perl version.
+	Note: Installations under some organizations may use an internal perl version.

 	To make use of the /usr/ perl, edit the first line of ~/perl5/bin/hotspot3d.